 Aside from the deductible, you could be hit with a surcharge or increase to homeowner association fees to pay for cleanup and repairs of shared common areas, like the community pool and fitness center.
 If you are a condo owner, your association fee increases could include paying the deductible not covered by insurance for repairs to the roof and building.

 As seen above, people who live in the area are the ones who ultimately end up paying for the cleanup costs associated with a hurricane in one way or another.

-If you are still getting the run-around from your insurance company on your Hurricane Irma claim or any other property damage claim, contact Silver, Bass & Brams at 1-888-897-1786 today!
+If you are still getting the run-around from your homeowners insurance company on your Hurricane Irma claim or any other property damage claim, contact Silver, Bass & Brams at 1-888-897-1786 schedule a consultation with one of our insurance claim attorneys today!
 We provide homeowner representation to help ensure you receive the best insurance settlement.